Al3xGROS/Voting_app_wagmi/README.md

 # Getting Started

+The site is live and deployed thanks to Vercel.
+Here is the URL: [https://votingapp-eta.vercel.app/](https://votingapp-eta.vercel.app/).

+However, if you want to compile it on your machine:

 Run `npm run dev` in your terminal, and then open [localhost:3000](http://localhost:3000) in your browser.

-Or you can find it on this site: [https://votingapp-eta.vercel.app/](https://votingapp-eta.vercel.app/)

 Once the webpage has loaded, changes made to files inside the `src/` directory (e.g. `src/pages/index.tsx`) will automatically update the webpage.